About the IDex Directory

-To distribute the identification information among Smoothwall nodes, and storage of information received from IDex Client and IDex Agent, you can configure the IDex Cluster.
-See the help topic, Configuring global authentication settings for IDex.
+To distribute the identification information among Smoothwall nodes, and storage of information received from IDex, you can configure the IDex Cluster, see the help topic, Configuring global authentication settings for IDex.

 The Database (DB) Key is intended to be used with Multitenant setups where some data sets need to be partitioned from others.
 Normally, a single IDex Directory is used to hold all data pertaining to all tenants.
 To resolve conflicts when two domains have an identical domain name, configure a second IDex Directory (for the second tenant) and set its Database Key to a different value to the first IDex Directory.
 This ensures that each tenant gets its own data set for the purpose of looking up domain usernames, without conflict due to other identical domain names.